Integer programs with bounded subdeterminants and two nonzeros per row: Overview

 An {\em odd cycle transversal} of a graph $G$ is a vertex subset meeting all odd cycles of $G$.
 The minimum size of an odd cycle transversal is called the {\em odd cycle transversal number} of $G$, and is denoted $\oct(G)$.
 Trivially, $\ocp(G) \leq \oct(G)$ for every graph $G$.
 Hence, a small odd cycle transversal number always guarantees a small odd cycle packing number.
 However, as was originally observed by Lov\'asz and Schrijver (see~\cite{seymour95}), there is no counterpart to this fact: a small odd cycle packing number \emph{does not} guarantee a small odd cycle transversal number.
 In fact, there are $n$-vertex graphs with $\ocp(G) = 1$ and $\oct(G)$ as big as $\Omega(\sqrt{n})$.
 These graphs are known as \emph{Escher walls}, see Fig.~\ref{fig:Escher_wall} (see Section~\ref{subsec:walls} for the precise definition).

 The starting point for our first structural result is a theorem of Reed~\cite{Reed99} stating that every graph with $\ocp(G) \leq k$ and $\oct(G) \geq f(k,h)$ contains an Escher wall of height $h$, where $f$ is a computable function.
-This allows us to assume that our graph $G$ contains a large Escher wall, since graphs with small odd cycle transversal are of no interest in the context of this work.
+This allows us to assume that our graph $G$ contains a large Escher wall, since graphs with small odd cycle transversals are easily dealt with.
+Indeed, if $\oct(G)$ is bounded by a constant, then one can compute a minimum-size odd cycle transversal $X$ of $G$ efficiently using an algorithm of Kawarabayashi and Reed~\cite{KR_SODA10}, and for each stable set $S'$ in $X$, one can compute efficiently a maximum weight stable set $S''$ in the bipartite graph $G-X-N(S')$, where $N(S')$ denotes the set of vertices outside $S'$ having a neighbor in $S'$.
+Then, choosing the pair $S', S''$ whose union $S' \cup S''$ has maximum weight gives an optimal solution to the maximum weight stable set problem on $G$.

 Then, using a result of Geelen, Gerards, Reed, Seymour, and Vetta~\cite{GGRSV09}, we show that $G$ cannot contain a large complete graph minor that is ``well attached'' to the Escher wall since otherwise we would obtain a packing of $k+1$ odd cycles in $G$.
 Next, we use the celebrated Excluded Minor Structure Theorem of Robertson and Seymour~\cite{RS-GraphMinorsXVI-JCTB03}, and more precisely a recent version of the theorem due to Kawarabayashi, Thomas, and Wollan~\cite{KTW20}, which comes with explicit bounds and an efficient algorithm.
-This allows us to conclude that $G$ has a ``near embedding'' in a surface $\surf$ of bounded genus: after removing a bounded number of vertices, we can embed a subgraph $G_0 \subseteq G$ in $\surf$ in such a way that the rest of $G$ sits in a bounded number of ``large vortices'' and in a possibly unbounded number of ``small vortices''.
-A vortex is a pair of a (sub)-graph and a linearly ordered subset of some vertices of the graph.
+This allows us to conclude that $G$ has a ``near embedding'' in a surface $\surf$ of bounded genus: after removing a bounded number of vertices, we can embed a subgraph $G_0 \subseteq G$ in $\surf$ in such a way that $G_0$ essentially contains a large Escher wall, and that the rest of $G$ sits in a bounded number of ``large vortices'' and in a (possibly large) number of ``small vortices'', where the number of small vortices is unbounded in terms of $k$ (but bounded in the size of the graph).
+A vortex is a pair of a (sub)graph and a linearly ordered subset of some vertices of the graph.
 Each vortex (large or small) can be drawn, with edge crossings, in a disk contained in $\surf$ (each vortex gets its own disk).
 The interiors of these disks are mutually disjoint, and disjoint from $G_0$.
 Each large vortex has bounded ``depth'', and each small vortex has at most $3$ vertices in common with $G_0$.
 See Fig.~\ref{fig:struct_thm} for an illustration.